 - Return of loss

-If the updated return results in a return of loss, it cannot be filed using Form ITR-U. The form is designed for rectifying errors or making changes to the original return, not for reporting a loss.
+If the updated return results in a return of loss, it is not permitted to be filed using Form ITR-U. The form is designed for rectifying errors or making changes to the original return; it is not intended for reporting a loss.

 - Reduction of income tax liability

-If filing an updated return reduces the income tax liability that was declared in the earlier filed return, Form ITR-U cannot be used.
-The purpose of the form is not to revise the tax liability to a lower amount.
+If filing an updated return reduces the income tax liability that was declared in the earlier filed return, Form ITR-U is not applicable.
+The purpose of the form is not to facilitate a revision of the tax liability to a lower amount.

 - Increase in refund

 If filing an updated return leads to an increase in the refund amount compared to the return filed earlier, Form ITR-U is not applicable.
-The form is not intended for increasing the refund amount.
+The form is not designed to increase the refund amount.

 - Search or requisition

-If a search has been initiated under section 132 or books of accounts or any other documents have been requisitioned under section 132A, filing Form ITR-U is not allowed.
+If a search has been initiated under section 132 or books of accounts or any other documents have been requisitioned under section 132A, filing Form ITR-U is not permitted.

 - Survey conducted

-If a survey has been conducted under section 133A, Form ITR-U cannot be used for filing an updated return.
+If a survey has been conducted under section 133A, Form ITR-U is not applicable for filing an updated return.

 - Pending or completed proceedings

-If any assessment, reassessment, re-computation, or revision proceedings are pending or have been completed for the relevant assessment year, Form ITR-U cannot be filed.
+If any assessment, reassessment, re-computation, or revision proceedings are pending or have been completed for the relevant assessment year, Form ITR-U is not permitted.

 - Information under various acts

-Suppose the Assessing Officer has information against the person under the Prevention of Money Laundering Act, Black Money (Undisclosed Foreign Income and Asset) and Imposition of Tax Act.
-In that case, Benami Property Transactions Act, or Smugglers and Foreign Exchange Manipulators Act, and the same has been communicated to the assessee, Form ITR-U is ineligible.
+Suppose the Assessing Officer has information pertaining to the taxpayer under the Prevention of Money Laundering Act, the Black Money (Undisclosed Foreign Income and Asset) and Imposition of Tax Act, the Benami Property Transactions Act, or the Smugglers and Foreign Exchange Manipulators Act, and this information has been communicated to the assessee, Form ITR-U is ineligible.

 - Information under agreements

-If information for the relevant assessment year has been received under an agreement referred to in section 90 or section 90A, and the same has been communicated to the taxpayer before the date of furnishing the return, Form ITR-U cannot be used.
+If information for the relevant assessment year has been received under an agreement referred to in section 90 or section 90A, and this information has been communicated to the taxpayer before the date of furnishing the return, Form ITR-U is not permitted.

 - Other notified persons